alphagov/government-service-design-manual/service-manual/measurement/user-satisfaction.md

     url: /service-manual/measurement
 ---

 A good service enables users to complete tasks successfully.
-A great service is also enjoyable to use.
 Satisfaction provides a qualitative measure of how satisfying the experience is.

 Many government transactions are mandatory and therefore not inherently enjoyable - sometimes referred to as grudge transactions - but you should endeavour to make them as pleasant as possible for users, who may be nervous or stressed when interacting with the government.